-2 hr exam, 50%

-Religious, Philosophical and Ethical Studies in the Modern World, including the following topics, studied from Christian, Hindu and non-religious worldviews:

-- Relationships; including a critical and reflective examination of different perspectives on marriage, gender roles, the purpose of sex, contraception and same-sex relationships. - Life and Death; including beliefs about the value of human life, how the world began, abortion, the 'right to die' debate and life after death. - Good and Evil; including looking at different perspectives on morality, crime and punishment, the death penalty and forgiveness. - Human Rights; including a consideration of religious responses to issues of prejudice and discrimination, wealth and poverty, and the conflict between personal conviction and the law.
+STRUCTURE & ASSESSMENT COMPONENT I 2hr exam, 50% COMPONENT 2 Ihr exam, 25% COMPONENT 3 Ihr exam, 25% Religious, Philosophical and Ethical Studies in the Modern World, including the following topics, studied from Christian, Hindu and non-religious worldviews: Relationships; including a critical and reflective examination of different perspectives on marriage, gender roles, the purpose of sex, contraception and same-sex relationships.
+Life and Death; including beliefs about the value of human life, how the world began, abortion, the 'right to die' debate and life after death.
+Good and Evil; including looking at different perspectives on morality, crime and punishment, the death penalty and forgiveness.
+Human Rights; including a consideration of religious responses to issues of prejudice and discrimination, wealth and poverty, and the conflict between personal conviction and the law.
+A Study of Christianity - an examination of key Christian beliefs, teachings and practices, considering how the development and diversity of Christianity is influenced by culture, context, and sources of wisdom and authority.
+A Study of a World Faith - focusing on exploring the vastly diverse beliefs, teachings and practices of Hinduism.